BEARR Trust/ULIM Moldova Conference on Migration

 Our International conference on Migration and Social Change in Eastern Europe, in Chisinau on 11-12 April 2019 at the Free International University of Moldova

 BEARR’s annual conference in London attracts speakers and participants from across the region, including from Moldova.
 In addition, we have a new strategy of holding occasional conferences in other countries of the region: Chisinau 2019 follows on from Lviv 2016.
 It has been a great pleasure to work in partnership with the Free International University of Moldova – ULIM, to develop the theme and content of this conference, which covers many aspects of the impact of migration.

 We are very grateful to the United Nations Development Program and the Swiss Agency for Development and Cooperation for supporting this conference.

 Chairman, The BEARR Trust

-The purpose of the conference is to improve the capacity of Civil Society Organisations (CSOs) to help address health and welfare issues and to implement solutions.
+The purpose of the conference was to improve the capacity of Civil Society Organisations (CSOs) to help address health and welfare issues and to implement solutions.
 This reflects the aims of The BEARR Trust, a UK charity that supports vulnerable people in Eastern Europe and Central Asia.
-The design of the conference draws on the approach developed over 28 years by The BEARR Trust, which organises an annual conference on health and welfare themes in London and occasional regional conferences.
+The design of the conference drew on the approach developed over 28 years by The BEARR Trust, which organises an annual conference on health and welfare themes in London and occasional regional conferences.

 - A participative 2-day forum where CSO representatives can learn from each other’s experiences and make contacts leading to more effective networks.